Rajpratik71/eucalyptus-wiki/Cloud-Compatibility-Matrix-3.3.md

-The Eucalyptus 3.3 Compatibility Matrix details supported platforms in Eucalyptus 3.3 software.
-For a list of other versions [click here](Eucalyptus-Cloud-Compatibility-Matrix---Overview).
+This Compatibility Matrix details supported platforms in Eucalyptus 3.3 software.<br><br>For a list of other versions [click here](Eucalyptus-Cloud-Compatibility-Matrix---Overview).

 ## Compute Compatibility
 <table>